rdegges/rdegges-blog/articles/2012/my-ideal-life.md

 Working smarter means only doing things that absolutely require my personal attention.
-By putting myself in a position where I can outsource all but the most essential functions to others, I'll be able to drastically cut down my daily todo list, leaving me with much less (but more important) work to be done.
+By putting myself in a position where I can outsource all but the most essential functions to others, I'll be able to drastically cut down my daily TODO list, leaving me with much less (but more important) work to be done.

 By working with more focus, I mean that over time, I'd like to build up my focus to a point where I'm able to completely immerse myself in a task for hours on